 Marple Allotment Association provide a space for people to enjoy gardening together while sharing and learning new skills, improving health and wellbeing.

-Most recently the group received funds from The Stockport Fund to make their sites more disability-friendly – installing raised planting beds, hand rails and decent paving – meaning more people can access the sites.
+Wanting to make their sites more disability-friendly, they installed raised planting beds, hand rails and decent paving, meaning more people can access the sites.
 The group also ran 10 workshops that allowed their members to share their skills and knowledge with others in the local area, especially older people who can be isolated due to poor health.